Trolleybuses in Salzburg: Heritage fleet

 The oldest operable trolleybus in Salzburg is a 1957 model ÜHIIIs.
-This is not an original Salzburg vehicle; with the fictitious number 123, it comes from the Solingen trolleybus system (former number 40) and has been loaned by an English collector.
+Although this type of trolleybus operated in Salzburg (from 1956 to 1976), this is not an original Salzburg vehicle.
+With the fictitious number 123, it comes from the Solingen trolleybus system (former number 40) and has been loaned by an English collector.

 Since July 2007, the ÜHIIIs has been operating special trips in Salzburg, for which it wears a Salzburg livery.
 The vehicle can also be hired privately.
-From late July to late August each year, to coincide with the Salzburg Festival, the ÜHIIIs runs on a regular basis every Friday, on a special heritage line of the Association Pro Obus Salzburg eV.
-In 2012, the vehicle will return to England.
+From late July to late August each year, to coincide with the Salzburg Festival, the ÜHIIIs ran on a regular basis every Friday, on a special heritage line of the Association Pro Obus Salzburg eV.
+This service has continued in most subsequent summers, including in 2018 and 2019, on one Friday in each of June and July (also one day in May in 2018) and all Fridays in August.

-Two other serviceable heritage vehicles, also in the care of Pro Obus Salzburg eV, are the 1985-built Gräf & Stift articulated trolleybus no. 178, and the 1988-built Steyr conventional trolleybus no. 109.
-Both are still used in scheduled passenger service in the rush hours.
-This serves the dual purpose of avoiding deterioration of the heritage vehicles in storage, and better covering peak demand.
+Two other serviceable heritage vehicles, also in the care of Pro Obus Salzburg eV, are the 1985-built Gräf & Stift articulated trolleybus no. 178, and the 1988-built Steyr conventional (two-axle) trolleybus no. 109.